omarzq/2018-mlb-circle-packing/README.md

 Circle packing created for the 2018 MLB season.
-Size of the bubble represents number of wins, the bigger the circle, the more wins a team achieved.  https://omarzq.github.io/2018-mlb-circle-packing
+Size of the bubble represents number of wins, the bigger the circle, the more wins a team achieved.
+Also, the close to the center, the more wins a team has.   https://omarzq.github.io/2018-mlb-circle-packing